 - To keep an eye out and report any issues to Bath BID Rangers or authorities as appropriate

 The role will require giving at least 8 hours per month on a rota basis.
 Welcome Ambassadors will operate predominantly Thursday to Sunday between 10am to 6pm.
 During busy periods for the city, such as Bath Christmas Market and university graduation days, etc there will be more ambassador hours.
 Each rota is four hours in duration and will be flexible where possible to meet a volunteer’s availability.
 Volunteers sign in at the Bath BID office (Stall Street) at the start and end of each shift.

 Ambassadors will be welcoming people across the city centre with key orientation points at the entry points such as Brunel Square (Railway Station) Union Street, George Street, Royal Avenue, Avon Street and Kingsmead Square.

 Volunteers will be part of a team and will work in pairs.

 Support, Supervision and Training

 Support, supervision and training will be provided by Bath BID.
 The Bath Welcome Ambassador Project Team is led by the Bath BID Communications & Project Manager, Charlotte Thursz.
-Each volunteer will have a named Volunteer Coordinator who will provide mentoring and support.
+Volunteers have two Volunteer Coordinators, Emily and Christine who provide mentoring and support.
 To equip volunteers with the skills and knowledge for the role training will be provided.
 It is essential that volunteers attend all training session provided by Bath BID, Visit Bath and other specialist trainers.

-Volunteers will be covered by Bath Business Improvement District’s insurance while volunteering carrying out the duties of this role on the approved rota.
+Volunteers are covered by Bath Business Improvement District’s insurance while volunteering carrying out the duties of this role on the approved rota.

 Uniform and ID

 Volunteers are provided with Bath Welcome Ambassador uniform.
 Volunteers should wear their own dark grey trousers/skirt and suitable black footwear.
 Volunteers will also be issued with identification which should be with them at all times.